databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 >- Clarity to data producers about handling of the data

-*caveat: Databrary is not necessarily a capital-A archive yet, though we would like to pursue more steps in that direction.*

 1. Draft copies of [staff](https://github.com/databrary/design/blob/master/curation/ingest_workflows/staff_ingest.md) and [curation](https://github.com/databrary/design/blob/master/curation/ingest_workflows/curation_ingest_guide.md) ingest guides available on github.

 1. All data are taken in in their original format.
 All video files are transcoded upon ingest to a common, web-streamable format (h.264 in an MP4 wrapper with AAC for audio).